bluecat55/commute-time/README.md

 A simple productivity tool that shows you the commute time

 Wanted to know the time to go to/return from office at the run of a simple command?
-Follow these simple steps
+Follow the simple steps mentioned below

 ## Prerequisites
 Need a Google maps key with directions enabled

+## Steps

  1. Clone the repo
  2. Rename .env.example to .env and enter your home address, office address and google maps API key